 Legend cast into key frame.

 Rare T.R.
 (Ted) McElroy J-38.
 Not many of these are known.
 It is identified by McElroy cast into the frame (see close-up below) and the unique circuit closing lever.

 This is suspiciously similar to the Artec J-38 in a few respects: The cast key frame, the silk-screened (rather than engraved) legends on the Bakelite base including "J38" without the hyphen, and the style of the wire terminals.
 Perhaps "Mac" had contacts with Artec.

-Good cosmetic condition, some chipping on mounting screws -- one of the very collectible J-38s.
+Excellent condition, perhaps unused -- one of the most collectible of the J-38s.

 #611BEY Signal Electric J-38.

 A Signal Electric J-38 key with almost no use, but it needs cleaning.
 There is a small chip in the knob, and some crusty patina on the Bakelite base (it looks as though the original glossy Bakelite finish is gone, probably from storage conditions); this could be polished out.

 A rare, early J-38 with a solid brass frame.
 The Bakelite base is engraved "key, type J-38."
 I believe this is one of the first Signal Electric J-38 keys; however, I cannot state the maker with certainty.
 The key itself is similar to the early brass Signal Electric keys, but it does not have the tell-tale number (1852) cast into the underside of the key frame, and the connector strip has a bug lip.

 The metal parts show age but it is complete and original.
 One of the outer wire terminal screws is slightly bent.